 - Step 1 From Cisco Unified CM Administration, choose User Management > Application User.

-The Find and List Heavy window appears - The Find and List Users window appears. - Step 2 To select an existing user, specify the appropriate filters in the Find User Where field, select Find to retrieve a list of users, and then select the user from the list. - The Application User Configuration window displays information about the chosen application user. - Step 3 In the Password field, double click the existing, encrypted password and enter the new password. - Step 4 In the Confirm Password field, double click the existing, encrypted password and enter the new password again. - Step 5 Click Save.
+The Find and List Users window appears. - Step 2 To select an existing user, specify the appropriate filters in the Find User Where field, select Find to retrieve a list of users, and then select the user from the list. - The Application User Configuration window displays information about the chosen application user. - Step 3 In the Password field, double click the existing, encrypted password and enter the new password. - Step 4 In the Confirm Password field, double click the existing, encrypted password and enter the new password again. - Step 5 Click Save.